 Spurwink responds to community needs by providing behavioral health care, substance use disorder services and support services for people of all ages, abilities, and backgrounds, and their families.

 People of all ages, abilities, and backgrounds, and their families, served by Spurwink lead engaged, connected, and meaningful lives in their communities.

 IN 1960, SPURWINK SERVED 8 BOYS

-We are committed to continuous learning in order to improve what we do.
-We exercise rigor and accountability in evaluating the outcomes of our work, reflect on how we can improve, incorporate proven, effective models into our practices, and hold one another accountable in a culture of continuous improvement.
+We are committed to continuous learning and growth.
+We thoroughly evaluate the outcomes of our work.
+We reflect on how we can improve.
+We incorporate proven, effective models into our practices, and hold one another accountable in a culture of continuous improvement.

 At Spurwink, evidence-based practices, or EBP, are the foundation of the clinical work we perform.
 It is an approach to how we treat and provide services to clients.
 This approach includes important components:

 Learning what treatments “work” based on the best available research

 Obtaining the skills, techniques, and strategies that influence positive results

 Understanding and honoring the views toward treatment of the people we serve